filebrowser/docs/cli/filebrowser-users-export.md

 ---
-description: Export all users.
+description: Export all users to a file.
 ---

 # filebrowser users export

 ## Synopsis

-Export all users.
+Export all users to a json or yaml file.
+Please indicate the path to the file where you want to write the users.

 ```
 filebrowser users export <filename> [flags]